tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Suggestion of the Day: 🤖 👤 Grab a friend | 💸 Break open your piggy bank | 🎉 Shop at support your local farmers market 🤖
+⚡ AI Suggestion of the Day: 🤖 👤 Grab a friend | 💸 Break open your piggy bank | 🎉 Back up important computer files 🤖

 ---